-BRAG is relentlessly tracking developments regarding the ongoing TSCA reform efforts and analyzing how these developments will impact our members' operations, influence their selection of chemicals as raw material feedstocks, and affect their ability to continue to produce and/or use certain "high priority" chemicals most affected by TSCA reform.
-Stay tuned for complete coverage of what these changes mean to your business, and how you can use them to maximum competitive advantage.
+B&C is relentlessly tracking developments regarding the ongoing TSCA Reform efforts and analyzing how these developments will impact our clients’ operations, influence their selection of chemicals as raw material feedstocks, and affect their ability to continue to produce and/or use certain “high priority” chemicals most affected by TSCA reform.
+Stay tuned for our complete coverage of what these changes mean to your business, and how you can use them to maximum competitive advantage.

 Bergeson & Campbell, P.C. is a Washington, D.C. law firm offering clients an unparalleled level of experience and excellence in matters relating to TSCA.
 Our TSCA practice group includes five former senior EPA scientific and executive staff, seven Ph.D.s, and a robust and highly experienced team of lawyers and non-lawyer professionals extremely well versed in all aspects of TSCA law, regulation, and litigation.
 More information on TSCA Reform is available on our TSCA Reform News and Info page.
 Visit our website for Regulatory Memoranda regarding TSCA, Articles on TSCA and TSCA Reform, and TSCA FAQ’s.